 The Morrison Prize contest is open to full-time law professors who have published environmental sustainability-related papers in printed U.S. or Canadian legal academic journals during the contest period.
 The contest is not open to students.
 All papers appearing in a qualifying journal’s final 2018 issue or in an issue printed and circulated prior to November 15, 2019, fall within the 2020 contest period.
 Works-in-progress and papers that are not published in print form before the deadline are not eligible.
 Papers focused on topics in environmental law, water law, energy law, natural resources law, land use law, disaster law, climate change law, or agricultural law meet the subject matter requirements for eligibility.

 The Morrison Prize seeks to recognize the paper published within the eligibility period that is likely to have the most significant positive long-term impact on the advancement of the environmental sustainability movement.
 All eligible papers entered into the prize contest will undergo independent review and scoring by a diverse group of full-time law professors who teach in environmental sustainability-related areas at four different accredited North American law schools.

-Mail a cover letter and five (5) offprints of your qualifying paper to:
+To enter the 2020 Morrison Prize contest, mail a cover letter and five (5) offprints of your qualifying paper to: